erduotong/nuitka-doc-zh/docs/--help.md

                         binary or module.
 This is for debugging and code coverage analysis that doesn't waste CPU.
 Defaults to off.
 Do not think you can use this directly.

+  Nuitka Development features:
+    --devel-missing-code-helpers
+                        Report warnings for code helpers for types that were attempted, but don't exist.
+This helps to identify opportunities for improving optimization of generated
+                        code from type knowledge not used.
+Default False.
+    --devel-missing-trust
+                        Report warnings for imports that could be trusted, but currently are not.
+This is to identify opportunities for improving handling of hard modules, where this sometimes could allow more static optimization.
+                        Default False.
+    --devel-recompile-c-only
+                        This is not incremental compilation, but for Nuitka development only.
+Takes existing files and simply compiles them as C again after doing the Python steps.
+                        Allows compiling edited C files for manual debugging changes to the generated source.
+Allows us to add printing, check and print values, but it is now what users would want.
+Depends on compiling Python source to determine which files it should look at.
+    --devel-internal-graph
+                        Create graph of optimization process internals, do not use for whole programs, but only for small test cases.
+                        Defaults to off.

   Backend C compiler choice:
     --clang             Enforce the use of clang.
 On Windows this requires a